 David and Veronda Durden (U.S. Supreme Court case 17441-09) contributed $25,171 to their church a few years ago, taking the itemized tax deduction for the donation.
 The IRS challenged their deduction on a technicality, and the Tax Court sided with the IRS in 2012

 The Durdens’ contributions consisted primarily of checks written to the church for amounts larger than $250.
-According to Gustavo A Viera, a Miami CPA, for any contribution of $250 or more a taxpayer must take specific steps to substantiate the donation in order to support a deduction.
+According to Gustavo A Viera, a Miami Accountant, for any contribution of $250 or more a taxpayer must take specific steps to substantiate the donation in order to support a deduction.

 These steps are spelled out by the IRS.
 The taxpayer needs a “contemporaneous written acknowledgment” of the contribution.
 Viera explains that this is a document from the recipient of the donation which must include: